Sushma Seth

 Sushma Seth (born 20 June 1936) is an Indian stage, film and television actress.
 She started her career in the 1950s, and was a founder member of the Delhi-based theatre group Yatrik.
-Her first movie was Junoon in 1978.
+Her first film was Junoon in 1978.
 She is known for playing a mother and grandmother role in movies and on television, and notable for her role as Dadi in the pioneering TV soap Hum Log (1984–1985).
+She received a nomination for the Filmfare Award for Best Supporting Actress for her performance as Ameena Bai in B. R. Chopra's drama Tawaif (1985).
 She has worked with famous directors like Dev Raj Ankur, Ram Gopal Bajaj, Manish Joshi Bismil and Chander Shekhar Sharma.

 Early and personal life

 Brought up in Delhi she completed her schooling at Convent of Jesus and Mary, New Delhi.
 Thereafter Sushma did a teachers training diploma in home science, Lady Irwin College, New Delhi, Associate in Science diploma, Briarcliff College, New York, and later, Bachelor of Fine Arts, from Carnegie Mellon, Pittsburgh, United States.

 Sushma Seth and her husband, businessman Dhruv Seth, have three children.
 Among them is actress Divya Seth, who acted alongside her mother in Hum Log and Dekh Bhai Dekh.